Welcome to the Slow Internet portal.

 by Corin Ism & Markus Amalthea Magnuson

-We call it Slow Internet.
+It is this we call Slow Internet.

 Principle #1